Martha: Biblical references

 Jesus said to her, "I am the resurrection and the life.
 He who believes in me will live, even though he dies; and whoever lives and believes in me will never die.
 Do you believe this?"

 "Yes, Lord", she told him, "I believe that you are the Christ, the Son of God, who was to come into the world."

 As the narrative continues, Martha calls her sister Mary to see Jesus.
 Jesus has Mary bring him to Lazarus' tomb where he commands the stone to be removed from its entrance.
-Martha here objects, "But, Lord, by this time there is a bad odor, for he has been there four days", to which Jesus replies, "Did I not tell you that if you believed, you would see the glory of God?".
+Martha objects, "But, Lord, by this time there is a bad odor, for he has been there four days."
+Jesus replies, "Did I not tell you that if you believed, you would see the glory of God?"
 They then take away the stone and Jesus prays and calls Lazarus forth alive from the tomb.

 Martha appears again in John 12:1–8, where she serves at a meal held in Jesus' honor at which her brother is also a guest.
 The narrator only mentions that the meal takes place in Bethany, while the apparently parallel accounts in the Gospels of Matthew and Mark specify that it takes place at the home of one Simon the Leper.
 As the Catholic Encyclopedia notes, "We are surely justified in arguing that, since Matthew and Mark place the scene in the house of Simon, St. John must be understood to say the same; it remains to be proven that Martha could not 'serve' in Simon's house."
 It is at this meal that a woman (Martha's sister Mary, according to John) anoints Jesus with expensive perfume.